 There are a lot of terms that we have to describe various kinds of exterior domestic spaces.
 As "outdoor living" is becoming increasing popular in Colorado if not around the county, I find that my clients are often using different terms for same space.
 Is that place where the picnic table is going to go the terrace or the patio?
 Is it a deck or a balcony?
 So, with some images of projects I have designed, here goes:

-terrace: attached or detached, hard-paved, most importantly, it is raised from the earth around it, but not yet a deck.
+terrace: attached or detached, hard-paved, most importantly, it is ON TH GROUND, BUT RAISED and still not yet a deck.

 porch: attached to the house, covered or open, can be enclosed